atomicpapa/obsidian-omi-sync/README.md

+# THIS PLUGIN WAS 100% CODED BY **AI**.
+I AM NOT A PROGRAMMER.
+USE AT YOUR OWN RISK!!!!
+YOU HAVE BEEN WARNED!!!

 # Omi Sync for Obsidian

 Sync your [Omi](https://omi.me) conversations, memories, and action items directly into your Obsidian vault as markdown notes.